tamannah1234/InsightHub-Dashboard/README.md

 *Good luck to all participants!
 May the best dashboard win! 🏆*

+## Note: Using AI tools like Cusor, Windsurf, and Bolt is mandatory.

 Check our website for placement resources - [Lets Code](https://www.lets-code.co.in/)